AtakanG7/sendBulkEmail/README.md

 # Email Management System

-An efficient Express.js application for managing email addresses and facilitating bulk email sending, including support for attachments.
+This Express.js application leverages the Brevo API to manage email addresses and facilitate bulk email sending.
+The system supports sending emails with attachments and offers a comprehensive set of features for managing email addresses.

 ## Overview